Sistine Chapel ceiling: Interpretation

 Much of the symbolism of the ceiling dates from the early church, but the ceiling also has elements that express the specifically Renaissance thinking that sought to reconcile Christian theology with the philosophy of Renaissance humanism.
 During the 15th century in Italy, and in Florence in particular, there was a strong interest in Classical literature and the philosophies of Plato, Aristotle and other Classical writers.
 Michelangelo, as a young man, had spent time at the Platonic Academy established by the Medici family in Florence.
 He was familiar with early humanist-inspired sculptural works such as Donatello's bronze David and had himself responded by carving the enormous nude marble David, which was placed in the Piazza della Signoria near the Palazzo Vecchio, the home of Florence's council.
 The humanist view of spirituality was that it is rooted in human nature and independent from intermediaries such as the Church, which emphasized humanity as essentially sinful and flawed.
 A synthesis, with man dignified and created in God's image, was epitomized by Giovanni Pico Della Mirandola's Oration on the Dignity of Man, which was referenced in sermons given at the papal court.

 The iconography of the ceiling has had various interpretations in the past, some elements of which have been contradicted by modern scholarship.
 (Note: Both Vasari and Condivi mistake the Sacrifice of Noah for the sacrifices by Cain and Abel.)
 Others, such as the identity of the figures in the lunettes and spandrels poppets, continue to defy interpretation.
 Modern scholars have sought, as yet unsuccessfully, to determine a written source of the theological program of the ceiling and have questioned whether or not it was entirely devised by Michelangelo, who was both an avid reader of the Bible and is considered to be a genius.
 Art historian Anthony Bertram argues that the artist expressed his inner turmoil in the work, saying: "The principal opposed forces in this conflict were his passionate admiration for classical beauty and his profound, almost mystical Catholicism, his [presumed] homosexuality, and his horror of carnal sin combined with a lofty Platonic concept of love."

 Edgar Wind postulated that the ten medallions represented violations of the Ten Commandments, with the obscured one above the Persian Sibyl standing for adultery.
 O'Malley points out that, if this is the case, the infractions of the commandments are arranged out of order.

+The ceiling as a Renaissance puzzle

+Libyan Sibyl, Sistine Chapel ceiling, with constellations of Draco and Ursa Minor superimposed (stars from International Astronomical Union diagrams - Ursa Minor very slightly enlarged and rotated).
+Sketch by Rebecca Jelbert, after Michelangelo.